-Note: Other includes Filipino, American Indian, Alaskan Native, Native Hawaiian, and Other Pacific Islander
+Note: Other includes Filipino, American Indian, Alaskan Native, Native Hawaiian, and Other Pacific Islander.

-The gender ratio favors females in every program area.
+The gender ratio favors females in all of the 10 program areas.
 The ratio is most similar in ASE/GED and is most disparate in the areas of Home Econ., Parent Ed., Health & Safety, and Older Adults.
 See Figure 3.